Bemowo Piskie

 Bemowo Piskie is a village in the administrative district of Gmina Biała Piska, within Pisz County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 13 km north of Biała Piska, 21 km north-east of Pisz, and 103 km east of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 History

 The village was established in 1561, when Andrzej Szlaga founded an inn at the site.
 In the past the village was also known to the local Polish Masurian populace as Szlaga (after its founder) or Karczmisko (after the Polish word karczma, which means "inn").
 From the early 18th century it was part of the Kingdom of Prussia, and from 1871 to 1945 it was also part of Germany, administratively located in the province of East Prussia.
 After the defeat of Nazi Germany in World War II in 1945, the village along with Masuria became again part of Poland.
 In 1955, the village was renamed from Karczmisko to Bemowo Piskie.

 NATO Training Base

 Bemowo Piskie is the site of the NATO Enhanced Forward Presence battlegroup training base in Poland.